 1950 Participates with small roles in the jungle of asphalt and Eva to the naked.

-1952 Performs one of his best works in Niebla en el alma, by Roy Ward Baker.
-Wheel with Howard Hawks I feel rejuvenated, the first of his popular comedies.
+1952 Performs one of her best works in Niebla en el alma, by Roy Ward Baker.
+Wheel with Howard Hawks I feel rejuvenated, the first of her popular comedies.

 1953 Niagara Wheel, by Henry Hathaway, and triumphs worldwide with new comedies: the musical The Knights Pretend Blondes, by Howard Hawks, and How to Marry a Millionaire, by Jean Negulesco